 Beaded circles, are dotted across bags and leather clothing, in the Otjozondjupa area of Namibia.
 These motifs also occur amongst the Khalahari San of South Africa indicative of the transfer of ideas.
 One can speculate that this circular symbol represents waterholes.
 Or, suggest entoptic designs seen during trance.
 According to Eastwood (2006:158) “One may argue that the circular motif, or dot, is generally an image which is part of an altered state of consciousness”.

 A remnant of this design in the Eastern Cape occurs on artifacts of the Xhosa people, who due to the linguistic clicks in their language, demonstrate San influence.
-Mfingo men (a Xhosa sub-tribe) display these random dots across the surface of their beautiful earth coloured blankets.
+Mfingo men (a Xhosa sub-tribe) often display these random dots across the surface of their beautiful earth coloured blankets.
 These circles are beaded or comprise rondels of leopard skin, edged with beads.
 In a sense these irregularly marked bits of leopard skin bear a conceptual similarity to the variegated dots originating from the Otjozonjupa area in Namibia.

 In Kwazulu Natal, the dot motif also occurs on items used for protection and healing.
 For example:, beaded circles are attached to animal skin maternity covers worn by pregnant Zulu women in the rural areas or dots are implied through the use of large randomly placed beads on the same item.
-The style of these particular “garments” differs from the general beadwork aesthetics in the same region, perhaps hinting at San intervention eons ago into the areas of fertility and infant health.
+The style of these particular “garments” differs from the general beadwork aesthetics in the same region, perhaps hinting at San intervention eons ago into the areas of healing, fertility and infant health.

 Cumes.
 D. 2004.
 Africa in my bones.
 A surgeon’s odyssey into the spirit world of African healing.
 ABC press.
 Cape Town.